va-datahub/va-datahub.github.io/discotech/index.md

   - image_path: /assets/images/smallsat3(2).png
     alt: "sat"
     title: "DISCOTech - Smallsat Mission Analysis Tool"
     excerpt: "DISCOTech is a modular and highly customizable Variable-Length Genetic Algorithm that interfaces with Model-Based Systems Engineering tools to solve complex engineering challenges.
 DISCOTech pinpoints cost-effective solutions and maps out the tradespace to give users informed decision-making power.
 It produces solution for all phases of the mission lifetime, including constellation design, launch and mission execution.
-Open Data Cube data can be incorporated into DISCOTech objectives or models for data-driven designs, and the solutions can be publiched to the ODC for further analysis and furture use."
+Open Data Cube data can be incorporated into DISCOTech objectives or models for data-driven designs, and the solutions can be publiched to the ODC for further analysis and future use."
     url: "/assets/content/VSDC_DISCOTech_Tool.pdf"
     btn_label: "Read more"
     btn_class: "btn--primary"